LAG1819/label-classification-repo/doc/01Tutorial_WebCrawler.md

 #### Change number google search results
 Let's say one wants to get only the first three Google search hits for a keyword.
 There are two ways to perform this:
-1. Open the top-level [main](https://github.com/LGHDM/ml-classification-repo/blob/main/__main__.py) function and change the desired number in the main_menu().
-This approach is recommended when a holistic web crawling is to be performed and the number of search results needs to be adjusted in the process.
+**1. Open the top-level [main](https://github.com/LGHDM/ml-classification-repo/blob/main/__main__.py) function and change the desired number in the main_menu().
+This approach is recommended when a holistic web crawling is to be performed and the number of search results needs to be adjusted in the process.**
    ```Python3
       desired_number_google_search_results = 3
       crawl_data(lang, desired_number_google_search_results)
    ```
-2. Create a TopicScraper instance and pass to it the desired number.
-This approach is recommended if only a keyword search is to be performed in a dedicated manner:
+**2. Create a TopicScraper instance and pass to it the desired number.
+This approach is recommended if only a keyword search is to be performed in a dedicated manner:**
    ```Python3
       language = 'de'
       desired_number_google_search_results = 3